 Treatment for Cataracts

 If a cataract minimally affects your vision and lifestyle, treatment may not be needed.
-A change in prescription can provide temporary improvement in vision.
+Minor changes can provide a short-term improvement in vision.
 It’s when the cataract progresses to the point of affecting a person’s everyday tasks that surgery may be needed.

 Cataract surgery is performed by an Ophthalmologist on an outpatient basis.
-Small incisions allow removal of the cloudy natural lens, leaving only the outer shell of the lens, called the lens capsule.
-The lens capsule supports the lens implant which is a small artificial lens that is permanently placed into the eye to replace the original natural lens.
-It does not require cleaning or removal.
+Small incisions allow removal of the cloudy natural lens and implantation of an artificial lens.
 Thorough instructions are discussed with patients undergoing cataract surgery, including a detailed eye drop schedule, to help make sure the eye heals properly.